tardis-sn/tardis/docs/configuration/configuration.rst

 TARDIS uses the `YAML markup language <https://en.wikipedia.org/wiki/YAML>`_ for its configuration files.
 There are several sections which allow different settings for the different aspects of the TARDIS calculation.
-An example configuration file can be downloaded :download:`here
+An example configuration file (with a small subset of the options that can be specified) can be downloaded :download:`here
 <../examples/tardis_example.yml>`.

 .. warning::